calad0i/da4ml/docs/getting_started.md

 rtl_model.write()
 # rtl_model.compile() # compile the generated Verilog code with verilator (with GHDL, if using vhdl)
 # rtl_model.predict(data_inp) # run inference with the compiled model; bit-accurate

+# Now in 0.5.0: run bit-exact (all int64 arithmetic) inference with the combinational logic model
+# Backed by cpp-based DAIS interpreter for speed
+# comb_logic.predict(data_inp)
 ```

 ## HGQ2/Keras3 integration: